 If you look at the history of feminism, a lot has happened so far.
 But have we reached the point where we can talk about gender equality?

 13. Why are people racist?

 Not everyone is racist, but we all have prejudices (even if we don’t want to admit it).
 Often we are not even aware of our biases, as numerous studies show.
 If we are not aware of it, it is difficult to get rid of it.
-What we can do is to recognize our prejudices, to acknowledge them, and to control them.
-However, that does not answer the question of why people become racist?
-What makes people feel so much hatred against strangers?
-No child in the world is born with prejudices.
+But no child in the world is born with prejudices.
 At what point and how do we get these stereotypes and prejudices indoctrinated?

 15. What would you like to change about the school system?

 Are you satisfied with your school system, or are there things that could be improved?
 Different countries have different school systems.
 Is there perhaps a country that you think has a well-functioning school system?